gis-yang/GIS-Yang.github.io/_pages/about.md

 ---
 Yang's GIS page aims to share research progresses and resources of Geographical Information Science (GIS), UAV & Drone, and spatio-temporal geo-statistics.

-I am an interdisciplinary postdoctoral scientist in the Department of Sociology and the College of Sciences Geospatial Technologies Cluster at the University of Central Florida (UCF).
-I am leading a drone mapping team for an NSF colaborative coastal mapping project supports Citizen Science GIS at UCF.
+I am an interdisciplinary postdoc in the
+Department of Sociology
+and the College of Sciences Geospatial Technologies Cluster at the University of Central Florida (UCF), leading a drone mapping team for an NSF colaborative coastal mapping project supports Citizen Science GIS.
 I have multiple education backgrounds with a B. S. degree in applied mathematics, a M.S. in computer science, and a M.A. in GIS.
-I received my Ph.D. in the geography at the University of
+I received my Ph.D. in geography at the University of
 Cincinnati (UC) in 2018.

 My research interests are: **_GIScience, UAV & drone coastal mapping, spatial